nimwunnan/conceptuallabor.com/utility/footnotes-with-links.md

 -   Models embody beliefs
 -   We follow the conventional narrative if we believe that our model has as least one static component
--   The Conventional Narrative is the default narrative of work.
+-   The conventional narrative is the default narrative of work.
 -   We have to do conceptual labor because the conventional narrative fails us all the time.
 -   We resist conceptual labor for many reasons